GospelTrust/kairos-th-513/docs/content/_week-05/session-13.md

 a.
 Before proceeding, it is important to note two things:
 (1) Jesus was tempted in his humanity but not in his divinity.
-This assertation is based on James 1:13a that says, “Let no one say when he is tempted, ‘I am being tempted by God,’ for God cannot be tempted with evil . . .” (a) Thus, the temptations that Jesus faced on earth could not have been experienced in his divinity but only in his humanity.
+This assertation is based on James 1:13a that says, “Let no one say when he is tempted, ‘I am being tempted by God,’ for God cannot be tempted with evil…” (a) Thus, the temptations that Jesus faced on earth could not have been experienced in his divinity but only in his humanity.

  How the two natures of Christ worked out in this fashion with respect to being tempted remains as a mystery to our finite mind.